lqhuang/awesome/topics/llm.md

 - [logspace-ai/langflow](https://github.com/logspace-ai/langflow): ⛓️ LangFlow is a UI for LangChain, designed with react-flow to provide an effortless way to experiment and prototype flows.
 - [FlowiseAI/Flowise](https://github.com/FlowiseAI/Flowise): Drag & drop UI to build your customized LLM flow <https://flowiseai.com>
 - [deepset-ai/haystack](https://github.com/deepset-ai/haystack): 🔍 LLM orchestration framework to build customizable, production-ready LLM applications.
 Connect components (models, vector DBs, file converters) to pipelines or agents that can interact with your data.
 With advanced retrieval methods, it's best suited for building RAG, question answering, semantic search or conversational agent chatbots. <https://haystack.deepset.ai>
+- [tensorchord/ai-infra-landscape](https://github.com/tensorchord/ai-infra-landscape): This is a landscape of the infrastructure that powers the generative AI ecosystem <https://ai-infra.fun>

 ### Reasoning